Spencer1O1/cheque.dev/STACK.md

 - No installation required
 - Cloud sync only

-## 8.2 PWA Version
+## 8.2 PWA Version (Critical for Chromebook Support)
-- Installable
+The PWA exists primarily to support schools that use Chromebooks.

+ChromeOS does not allow installing native apps, but PWAs:
+- can be installed as standalone applications
+- work offline using service workers
+- store data in SQLite WASM + OPFS
-- Offline support
+- support the full Cheque experience in a browser-controlled environment

+Limitations:
-- LAN sync (with Capacitor bridge)
+- No LAN sync (browsers cannot run native Capacitor plugins)
-- SQLite native engine where supported
+- No native SQLite engine (uses SQLite WASM instead)
+- No access to native filesystem or network APIs

+The PWA is ideal for Chromebook-heavy deployments, while native apps provide the full offline + LAN sync experience.

 ## 8.3 Native App Version
 - Full offline-first